towardsai/agent-course-notebooks/README.md

 ## Running the Notebooks

-You have two options for running the code in these notebooks:

 1. **Run Locally**: You can clone the repository and run the notebooks on your local machine.
 To do this, ensure you have a Python installation with the necessary dependencies.
+You might run into some problems with a few notebooks, as we built them with Colab in mind!
 2. **Run on Google Colab**: Each notebook includes a link at the top to open it directly in Google Colab, making it easy to run without local setup.

 ## About This Repository

 - **Audience**: Designed for students and professionals interested in AI and natural language processing.
-- **Topics Covered**: The notebooks cover foundational and advanced concepts agentic AI development, including:
+- **Topics Covered**: The notebooks cover foundational and advanced concepts of agentic AI development, including:
   - Multi-source data collection
   - ReAct reasoning loops
   - Tool orchestration